3 Steps to Professionalising Your Sales Force – Embed, Embed, Embed

 - Continuously improve in terms of their sales productivity and effectiveness; and

 - Start to get the support and recognition they deserve from the wider organisation.

-Since I founded Sterling Chase over 10 years ago, the role of the modern day sales professional has changed a great deal.
+Since I founded Sterling Chase 18 years ago, the role of the modern day sales professional has changed a great deal.
 Back then, the typical sales function consisted of sales people who had received little by way of structured professional development.
 They either played a numbers game by pushing the features, advantages and benefits of their products at as many prospective clients as possible or they facilitated peer-to-peer senior executive contact at the client decision maker level to feed the prospect’s ego, instil a sense of a long-term commitment to a partnership and, ultimately, cut a deal.

 The vast majority of companies did not see the need to take a structured approach to sales development.
 With the internet still in its infancy, buyers had much less access to information and less choice, so selling organisations could get away with sending highly incentivised teams into target markets with a sound knowledge of the features, advantages and benefits that their products or solutions offered.

 But even then, it was the selling organisations that implemented a structured approach to professional sales development, such as IBM in the technology sector, that achieved systematic success.

 Having led sales teams comprising up to 1,000 people, I had first-hand experience of what a structured sales development programme could achieve.
 By adopting a structured approach to sales development (and hence to selling), we were able to ensure that our people created ongoing value for our customers while earning support and recognition from the wider organisation for their professional approach to selling.
 Compared to our competitors, we were seen both internally and externally as a professional outfit who had the strategy, skills, confidence and motivation to repeatedly outgun the competition.